Neutralizer/MovementControllerByNeutralizer/README.md

 ## Disclaimer
 The program is still in its ALPHA state and is quite unfinished.
 Please do not use it for online competitive games, because since it uses game bot technology, You may be detected as a cheater.
 Use it in single player FPS or TPS games for now, while this is under development.
 ## Getting Started
-What should I do to run this alpha miracle:
+What should I do to run this alpha concoction:
 ### Download
 The <a href="https://github.com/Neutralizer/MovementControllerByNeutralizer/releases">Releases</a> page holds the current version and presets
 ### Preparation